YashKushwaha/chatbot_ui_v5/README.md

 To check the `marker` library, a sample pdf was downloaded from [arxiv](https://arxiv.org/abs/2412.17149).
 Text extracted from the pdf is available here in this [.md file](docs/2412.17149v1.md), images extracted are [here](docs/2412.17149v1) and the original pdf is [here](docs/2412.17149v1.pdf)

-Note: that the library downloads models of size ~ 2 GB to the `.cache/datalabs/models` folder
+> Note: the library downloads models of size ~ 2 GB to the `.cache/datalabs/models` folder

 Once data has been extracted from pdf in markdown format, we can use the [`MarkdownReader`](https://github.com/run-llama/llama_index/blob/131df8869d22049ee503edcc293da22dfb95ac1b/llama-index-integrations/readers/llama-index-readers-file/llama_index/readers/file/markdown/base.py) to load the data.